-Minutes of the Meeting of the Niagara Catholic District School Board held on December 21, 2010.

-Approved on the 25th day of January 2011.

-Kathy Burtnik Chairperson of the Board
+Niagara Catholic District School Board Minutes of Board Meeting December 21, 2010 Page 10 of 10 Minutes of the Meeting of the Niagara Cath nolic District School Board held on December 21, 2010.
+Approved on the 25th day of January 2011 l.
+Kathy Burtnik John Crocco Chairperson of the Board Director of Education/Secretary -Treasurer

-John Crocco Director of Education/Secretary -Treasurer TO: NIAGARA CATHOLIC DISTRICT SCHOOL BOARD BOARD MEETING PUBLIC SESSION JANUARY 25, 2011